Protect suicide prevention

 What can help or make a difference?

-First and foremost it is important to understand that effectively preventing suicide is a whole community approach.
-Everyone has a role to play and potentially each and every one of us can make a difference in a whole range of different ways.
+It is important to understand that preventing suicide is a whole community approach.
+Everyone has a role to play and each and every one of us can make a difference in a whole range of different ways.

 There are lots of myths about suicide, some that you may have heard.
 One of the fears is that we will somehow get it wrong, or make it worse, and therefore you need to be a highly trained professional to even begin the conversation about suicide with someone.
 While training can be helpful, we would encourage you all to reach out to a person you are worried about.
 Many people who have experienced suicidal thoughts or behaviour say, it was the kindness, compassion and humanity of those around them that made the difference.
 Often people experiencing suicidal thoughts say they feel isolated, uncared for and cut off from the world around them.
 We don’t need special training to show people that we care about them, that we are willing to listen and to push through the taboo of talking about suicide.